 Before you start pursuing FIRE, we would recommend thinking long and hard about the following questions:

 What is your end goal?
 Assume for a moment that you have already achieved great wealth and do not need to work.
 You have already bought everything that you could ever want and have enjoyed a few years of living without the need to work.
 What would you do with yourself then?’
-What type of a lifestyle would bring you happiness assuming that money was no object?
+What type of lifestyle would bring you happiness assuming that money was no object?
 This is the type of life that you should be working to build through FIRE.

 Are you prepared for the sacrifice?
 To be incredibly fit and in shape, you will need to work out and eat healthy almost every day.
 For some people, being fit is well worth the sacrifice of working out and not eating junk food.
 However, plenty of people would much rather eat whatever they want than be fit.
 The same is true for financial independence.
 Some people want to be financially free so bad that they are willing to survive on a minimalist lifestyle for years before reaching their goal.
 However, some people might not mind their job and would be much happier by spending every dollar that they own.
 There’s nothing wrong with either mentality, just be sure that FIRE is something that you actually want.
+Having said that, living the FIRE lifestyle is a spectrum.
+And depending on your goals and values, you can tailor it to suit your needs.
+While there are many ways to pursue FIRE, these are the three most popular:

 What type of FIRE do you want to follow?
-There are three main kinds of FIRE:

 - FatFIRE – You want to save up several million before you are comfortable retiring so that you will have plenty of money to spend living life on your own terms.